mnotin/F9P-Coordinates-Viewer/readme.md

 ### Build the release version
 Follow [Qt's guide](https://doc.qt.io/qt-5/linux-deployment.html) on how to build the application.
-If there is a problem while building Qt statically, you may want to check [this answer](https://forum.qt.io/topic/98501/static-compile-error-qt5-12-0-bootstrap-private/8) from Qt Forum.
+If you have any problem, you may want to check [this useful answer](https://forum.qt.io/topic/98501/static-compile-error-qt5-12-0-bootstrap-private/8) from Qt Forum.

 ## Use offline tiles
 If you want to use the application without an internet connection, you will need to download the tiles on your disk.